Article

 1. Reach and engage all employees: personalize your message to fit the audience

 There’s nothing more frustrating than sifting through unnecessary information to find what you need.
-Whether in our personal or professional lives, when information and content is tailor made to you, you feel more valued and taken care of.
+Whether in our personal or professional lives, when information and content is tailor-made to you, you feel more valued and taken care of through specific and relevant messages.

-Everyone is a crucial cog in the wheel of a business and employees should understand this.
+Everyone is a crucial cog in the wheel of a business and employees should understand their key roles within the organization.
 Without catering there’ll be no coffee, without the finance department you won’t get paid, without the marketing department, no one will know about new products…

 Internal Communications – Measurement to Mastery

-Enhance your internal communication strategy and learn the impact of communication done right.
+Enhance your internal communication strategy plan and learn the impact of communication done right.

 2. Encourage all employees to share, when and where appropriate